Notable People

 That prosecutorial background matters because it explains both his strengths and his limits.
 Goldman was formed in institutions where credibility comes from evidentiary control, adversarial clarity, and the ability to reduce sprawling misconduct to a narrative a judge or jury can follow.
 He was not formed in retail politics.
 He was formed in fact patterns, witness prep, and trial structure.

 The House biography also notes the kind of cases he handled in the U.S. Attorney's Office: organized crime, white-collar prosecutions, racketeering, money laundering, fraud, and related offenses.
-That is not just résumé heft.
+That record is more than résumé heft.
 It helps explain why he sounded unusually comfortable when national politics itself started to feel organized-crime adjacent.

 Impeachment turned him into a recognizable public lawyer